ThiagoPierre/Desafio-React-pit/README.md

 - When F5ing, the data must not be lost :white_check_mark:

 ## Changes for the project in the future:
-I plan to make this project bigger and better, fixing stuff i don't like.
-For instance, the front-end design and usage is really scuffed, so i want to improve that.
-I like how the back-end is working, but it should have even more improvement in the future
+My intention is to scale up and improve this project by addressing some of its current shortcomings.
+Specifically, I plan on revamping the front-end design and usability, which is currently lacking.
+Although the back-end is functioning well, I still aim to enhance its performance for optimal results.
+Ultimately, my objective is to optimize the project's overall functionality and user experience, with the ultimate goal of creating a more polished and satisfying final product.